duncaneddy/simple_python_application/README.md

 3. Run playbook for a specific server: `ansible-playbook playbooks/bethpage.yaml -e @secret-vars.yaml`
 4. Run playbook for a all servers: `ansible-playbook hosts.yaml -e @secret-vars.yaml`
 5. If changes were made to secret variables run `make encrypt` to reencrypt the changes before committing.

+Note because this test repo doesn't assume super-user privilidges (and therefore is not installing or running docker) it runs the application in a detached process.
+This detached process requires cleanup afterwards.
+To find the process run `ps -ef |grep nohup`.
+Then use `kill PID` to remove the resulting process.

+### Test the Deployment

+If running directly on the deployment machine:
+   1. `curl -X GET localhost:9999/members` to see current lab memebers
+   2. `curl -X POST -H 'Content-Type: application/json' -d '{"first": "duncan", "last": "eddy", "year": 4}' localhost:9999/members` to add a lab member to the database
+   3. `curl -X GET localhost:9999/members` to see the effect of the addition
+   4. `curl -X GET localhost:9999/secret` to get the secret variable of the deployment.

+If running locally using and SSH tunnel by using `ssh USER@SERVER CURL_COMMAND -o -`.
+And example of this usage is:

+`ssh deddy@bethpage curl -X GET localhost:9999/members -o -`